wp-cli/entity-command/README.md

 * cap
 * supports

-There are no optionally available fields.
+These fields are optionally available:

+* count

 **EXAMPLES**